Pella and Vergina Day Trip

 - 6 reviews

-Visit the hometown of Alexander the Great with this trip to Pella and Vergina.
-You will discover the importance of Macedonia's past by exploring its archaeological sites.
+Visit the hometown of Alexander the Great with this brilliant trip to Pella and Vergina.
+You will discover the importance of Macedonia's past by exploring its fascinating archaeological sites.

 Description

-At the indicated time, we'll meet next to the sculpture of Eleftherios Venizelos on Egnatia Street.
-We will board a minibus and leave Thessaloniki to start the excursion to Pella and Vergina.
+At the indicated time we'll meet next to the sculpture of Eleftherios Venizelos, located in Egnatia Street.
+There, we'll board a minibus and leave Thessaloniki behind to start this excursion to Pella and Vergina.

-After a 45-minute drive, we will reach Pella, the hometown of Alexander the Great, which served as the capital of Macedonia between the 5th and 4th centuries BC.
-We will explore this archaeological site, learning about historical figures such as Aristotle, Euripides, Philip II, and Alexander the Great.
+After a 45-minute drive, we'll reach Pella, the hometown of Alexander the Great.
+This was the capital of Macedonia between the 5th and 4th centuries BC and is today home to an amazing archaeological site that we will explore.
+We will learn about the lives of illustrious figures such as Aristotle, Euripides, Philip II, and Alexander the Great.

-We will visit the site's museum to see various finds, including everyday objects and magnificent mosaic floors from the "house of Dionysus" and the "house of Helena."
+We will go into the site's museum to discover many finds, including everyday objects and wonderful mosaic floors of the "house of Dionysus" and the "house of Helena".

-Next, we will proceed to Vergina, stopping in front of the Museum of the Royal Tombs of Aigai, where you can find the tomb of King Philip II of Macedon.
+After this, we will take you to Vergina.
+We'll stop in front of the Museum of the Royal Tombs of Aigai, which hosts the tomb of King Philip II of Macedon.

-After exploring this World Heritage Site, we will go to a local restaurant to enjoy a Greek lunch at your own expense.
-Finally, we will return to Salonica.
+Once we've explored this World Heritage Site, we'll take you to a local restaurant to enjoy a Greek lunch at your own expense.
+Finally, we will return to Thessaloniki.

 After 13 hours of excursion, we will end the activity back at the starting point.